ericbmerritt/blog/_posts/2007-01-23-dependency-checking-complete.md

         [app1]},
      {app1,"0.1",[]}]

-If it runs into a version conflict it reports what the conflict is and what applications are causing it.
+If it runs into a version conflict, it reports the conflict and the applications are causing the problem.

 In the output above.
-Each entry is a dependency, its version and a list of apps the depend on that app.
+Each entry is a dependency, its version, and a list of apps that depend on that app.